 What if I fail to make the final payment or choose not to purchase the property?

-If full payment is not made by 5:00 PM ET the day after the sale, your deposit will be forfeited.
+If full payment is not made by 5:00 PM ET the day after the sale, your deposit and the winning bidder fee will be forfeited.
 A Certificate of Non-deposit will be issued by the Clerk and the Court will be notified of the default.
+The winning bidder may also be precluded from participating in future sales.

 For further information regarding foreclosure sales, please contact the Civil Division at (352)540-6377.